geoboom/linux-config/README.md

 4.  update pacman and repos `pacman-mirrors --geoip && pacman -Syyu`
 5.  open `pamac-manager` gui and ensure enable AUR support is yes
 6.  install google-chrome with yay from AUR `yay google-chrome` (check AUR first for the correct package name in case it changes).
 TODO: replaced with chromium now!!!
 7.  remove pale moon and update default browser for all applications (in `~/.profile`, `.config/mimeapps.list` do this before `:PlugInstall` in nvim!!!)
+(TODO: more detaile steps)
 8.  install zsh
 9.  configure multiple monitor layout with arandr and save config as `.sh`.
 Then, xrandr startup script...
+(TODO: persist xrandr config, rate 144, etc)
 10. sound:
     1. install pavucontrol and pulseaudio.
 Not sure if need pulseaudio if I have pavucontrol/any alternatives to pavucontrol...
     2. default soundcard issue `/etc/modprobe.d/alsa-base.conf` (see arch wiki)
 11. disable mouse acceleration
 12. configure datetime properly.
 Not sure why after boot into manjaro timezone fucks up: manjaro-settings-manager -> time and date -> set time and date automatically
-13. flameshot for screenshot: `pacman -S flameshot`
+13. flameshot for screenshot: `pacman -S flameshot` (TODO: remove this.
+Document `scrot`)
 14. disable mouse acceleration (`xinput --list`, `xinput --list-props <device-id>`, `xinput --set-prop <device-id> 'libinput Accel Speed' -0.7`) and permanently commit: xorg config file in `/etc/X11/xorg.conf.d/10-mouse.conf`:

     ```sh